Daniel Savoy

 Venice after Dark: The Architectural Nightlife of an Early Modern City, in progress.

-Architecture of the Soul: Buildings, Cities, and the Construction of Life in Early Modern Italy, forthcoming.
+Architecture of the Soul: Buildings, Cities, and the Construction of Life in Early Modern Italy (New Haven and London: Yale University Press, forthcoming).

 The Globalization of Renaissance Art: A Critical Review, ed.
 Daniel Savoy (Leiden and Boston: Brill, 2017).